Ford Leary

 Trombonist and novelty singer Ford Leary found his greatest fame as a member of Larry Clinton’s orchestra in the late 1930s.
 In the mid-1940s, luck landed him a starring role on Broadway, and he appeared to have a bright future ahead of him.
 Unfortunately, though, it wasn’t to be, and his life met a sad ending.

-While still with Clinton, Leary made several recordings in early 1940 under his own name with a 14-piece pick-up band and continued to do so over the next two years, with the recordings variously labeled Ford Leary and His Orchestra or Ford Leary and His Boys, though at no time did he ever lead his own band.
+While still with Clinton, Leary made several recordings in early 1940 under his own name with a 14-piece pick-up band.
+He continued to do so over the next two years, with the recordings variously labeled Ford Leary and His Orchestra or Ford Leary and His Boys, though at no time did he ever lead his own band.
 He remained with Clinton until late summer 1940, when he joined George Hall’s orchestra as both a singer and trombone player.
 Leary didn’t stay long in Hall’s band, however, becoming part of Charlie Barnet’s group by October.
 He remained with Barnet through at least October 1941.

 Leary stayed with Spanier through at least June 1942.
 In July, he became part of Jack LeMaire’s sextet of comedy vocalists at the Brass Rail in Chicago, which played into August.
 In October, Leary earned a role in the Broadway musical comedy Beat the Band, which ran for two months.
-In early 1943, he announced that he’d given up on name bands for radio.
-He soon reversed that decision, however, appearing with Bob Crosby at the Capitol Theater in New York as part of a Dixieland outfit put together for the occasion by Van Alexander.[1].
+In early 1943, he announced that he’d given up on name bands and would focus on radio.
+He soon reversed that decision, however, appearing with Bob Crosby at the Capitol Theater in New York as part of a Dixieland outfit put together for the occasion by Van Alexander.[2].
 Leary said: “I’m going to try everything, see which fits me best.”

 Leary reappeared in the news in March 1948 when Down Beat erroneously reported his death.
 He let it be known, though, that he was very much alive and planning to work again as a musician and comedic singer.
 Sadly, it wasn’t to be.
 Leary passed away in June 1949.
 His body laid at Bellevue Hospital for a week before his son identified it, with the hospital refusing to release the cause of his death, saying it was “confidential.”
 Leary was 40 years old.